kriserickson/aging-coder/src/posts/2025-08-31-rag-time-cooking-up-smart-recipe-suggestions.md

 top_matches = _find_best_matches(user_ingredients, top_n=25)
 ```

-Next we will build a prompt that includes the user's ingredients and the top 25 matches from the embedding database.
+Next, we’ll build a prompt that includes the user's ingredients and the top 25 matches from the embedding database.

 ```python
 # Construct a prompt with the query and top matches to send to the LLM